 Rule Change: Completed

 On 5 May 2020, the Australian Energy Market Operator (AEMO) submitted a rule change request seeking to establish a framework to enable it to set initial minimum technical standards for DER.

-The rule change request proposed to oblige AEMO to create a subordinate instrument under the National Electricity Rules that sets minimum technical standards for DER.
+The rule change request proposed to oblige AEMO to oversee a subordinate instrument under the National Electricity Rules (NER) that sets minimum technical standards for DER.